Senate Bill Aims to Curb AI Use by the DOD

 Under the Trump administration, the DOD was rebranded as the War Department.

-The AI Guardrails Act offered by Sen. Elissa Slotkin, D-Mich., on March 17 would also ban DOD from using AI tech to launch nuclear weapons and “from firing autonomous weapons to kill without human authorization, “the senator’s office said.
+The AI Guardrails Act offered by Sen. Elissa Slotkin, D-Mich., on March 17 would also ban DOD from using AI tech to launch nuclear weapons and “from firing autonomous weapons to kill without human authorization,” the senator’s office said.

 “Congress is behind in putting left and right limits on the use of AI, and the first place to start should be at the Pentagon,” Slotkin said.